EasyScience/EasyApp/examples/qml-qml-qml/most-basic/README.md

 │       │   ├── Layout.qml
 │       │   └── 🗂️ Groups
 │       │       └── Scrolling.qml
-│       └── 🗂️ Text                 # Components of the sidebar tab with controls in text mode │           └── Layout.qml
+│       └── 🗂️ Text                 # Components of the sidebar tab with text mode controls │           └── Layout.qml
 │
 └── 🗂️ Report                       # Components of the application 'Report' page